 It's time to win back control over bad situations and circumstances.

-In this article, we are going to look at the top options that should be included in your line up of self defense gear.
+In this article, we are going to look at the top options that should be included in your line up of tactical gear.

 Let's take a quick look at our comparison table to see how the top ones stack up.